Pick of the Pops: A Radio Legend

 Listen to Alan Freeman: Pick of the Pops Nostalgia

-Thankfully, some of Alan Freeman's Pick of the Pops shows have been preserved and snippets can be heard in these specially selected videos.
+Thankfully, some of Alan Freeman's Pick of the Pops shows have been preserved and a snippet from his last show can be heard in this nostalgic video.

 Alan Freeman's Last Number One: 1972: Mama, Weer All Crazee Now by Slade